guildai/guildai/guild/tests/api.md

 Note that the return error output is the same as `run_capture_output` - stderr and stdout are combined.

+## Run errors

+The exception `gapi.RunError` is generated when a run command fails.
+It captures the run command and error details.
+Run command is provided as a tuple of args, cwd, and env.

+When presented as an exception, the error omits the environment for both security reasons (environments may contain secrets from other applications) and to avoid potentially noisy output for tests.

+    >>> raise gapi.RunError(
+    ...     cmd=(
+    ...         ["cmd", "arg1", "arg1"],
+    ...         "cwd",
+    ...         {"ENV1": "1", "ENV2": "2"}
+    ...     ),
+    ...     returncode=1,
+    ...     output="command output")
+    Traceback (most recent call last):
+    RunError: (['cmd', 'arg1', 'arg1'], 'cwd', 1, 'command output')

 ## Runs List